 My motorcycle had served me faithfully for ten years.
-I thought it would be wise to retire it and buy a new workhorse.
+I thought of retiring it and buying a new workhorse.

-So, during the weekend, I visited the nearest motorcycle showroom to inquire about a new bike.
-They had a kind of exchange offer: they were willing to buy my old bike; I would have to pay that much amount less when buying the new bike from them.
+During the weekend, I visited the nearest motorcycle showroom to inquire about a new bike.
+They had a kind of exchange offer: they were willing to buy my old bike, and I would have to pay that much amount less when buying the new bike from them.

 An employee came along and inspected my bike; after a thorough scrutiny he made his offer.
 The price he offered was far less than what I had expected.
 But, I did not have the inclination to find a customer on my own and, so, agreed to the price.